oxheadalpha/xtz-shots-website/getting-started.md

 Users are solely responsible for any risks associated with usage of the Tezos network.
 Users should do their own research to determine if Tezos is the appropriate platform for their needs and should apply judgement and care in their network interactions.

-Unless required by applicable law or agreed to in writing, MIDL.dev provides a service on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
+Unless required by applicable law or agreed to in writing, Oxhead Alpha provides a service on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
 You are solely responsible for determining the appropriateness of using our services.